isomerpages/nlb-mobile-guide/_get-started-with/emagazines-and-enewspapers.md

 </div>
 </div>

-<h4>More about reading SPH newspapers from home</h4>
+<h4>More about reading SPH Media newspapers from home</h4>
 <div class="new-accordion">
 <input id="sph1a" type="checkbox">
 <label for="sph1a">I hear that this service started during the Circuit Breaker.
-How long does NLB intend to offer access to SPH newspapers from home?</label>
+How long does NLB intend to offer access to SPH Media newspapers from home?</label>
 <div class="new-accordion-content">
-  <p>NLB would like to continue offering SPH eNewspapers as a staple offering.
+  <p>NLB would like to continue offering SPH Media eNewspapers as a staple offering.
 Such subscriptions are dependent on our agreements and negotiations with vendors.
 </p>
 </div>

 <input id="sph3" type="checkbox">
 <label for="sph3">What time will the newspapers be published?</label>
 <div class="new-accordion-content">
-  <p>This depends on SPH’s publication times.
+  <p>This depends on SPH Media’s publication times.
 You can read the newspaper on the same day as it is published.
 </p></div>

 <input id="sph8" type="checkbox">
-<label for="sph8">Does NLB's arrangement with SPH also allow me to read the articles on ST Online and other SPH websites?</label>
+<label for="sph8">Does NLB's arrangement with SPH Media also allow me to read the articles on ST Online and other SPH Media websites?</label>
 <div class="new-accordion-content">
-  <p>No. NLB's license agreement with SPH is for the digital version of the print newspaper only.</p>
+  <p>No. NLB's license agreement with SPH Media is for the digital version of the print newspaper only.</p>
 </div>

 <table style="background-color:#ffe6e6; border:0; font-size:15px; margin: 10px 0 0 0;">
-				       <tbody><tr><td>Don't see your SPH eNewspapers-related question / issue here?
+				       <tbody><tr><td>Don't see your SPH Media eNewspapers-related question / issue here?
 Email <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and indicate "NLB inquiry" in the email.
 To help with troubleshooting, please indicate your device brand, model, operating system and browser.
 Thank you.</td></tr></tbody></table>
 </div>

 <p>